Our 2023 Hunt Season has been booked out. We hope to see you next year from June 2024!

-We get a lot of questions about what exactly happens on our truffle hunts, so hopefully the following information will provide all you need to know!
-We cant allow other dogs at the hunts and children under 16 are free at the Sunday hunts, when accompanied by an adult.The hunt provides information about growing and harvesting truffles as we walk through the truffiere.
-The hunter will explain his management of his dogs and we follow the trained truffle dog hunting down the truffle aroma and marking the spot with its paw and seeing the truffles carefully harvested from the ground, to avoid any damage.
-Truffles are hard to find without a trained dog and still require quite a lot of careful digging, once the dog has indicated its presence.
-Truffles in Europe grow in the wild and are spread by attracting animals to eat them, passing the spore in their scat, which ultimately infects other trees.
-Our truffles are cultivated from nursery infected trees, but we do still have some native and feral animals that like to dig them up and eat them.
-Truffles fruit every year and difficult to harvest, unlike above ground mushrooms, where you can see if they are ripe and easily pick a full basket.
+The hunt takes about one hour in the field and provides information about growing and harvesting truffles as we walk through the truffiere.
+The dog handler will explain the management of the dogs and we follow the trained truffle dog hunting down the truffle aroma and marking the spot with its paw.
+You will see the truffles located and carefully dug from the ground to avoid any damage.
+Truffles are hard to find without a trained dog and still requires quite a lot of careful digging once the dog has indicated its presence.
+Truffles in Europe grow in the wild and the spore is spread by animals eating the truffle and passing the truffle spore in their scat, which ultimately infects other trees.
+Our truffles are cultivated from nursery infected trees, but we do still have some native and feral animals in Australia that like to dig them up and eat them.
+Truffles fruit every year and are assessed for ripeness by aroma, unlike above ground mushrooms, where you can see if they are ripe and easily pick a full basket.

 What happens if the weather is bad?